Dave Mason (Australian musician): Personal life

 In late 1983, Mason was forced to give up performing after contracting hepatitis, which was one of the reasons The Reels went into hiatus.
 Upon his recovery in August 1985, the group reconvened and continued until disbanding in 1992.
 From about 1995 to 1997, Mason spent three years confined to his bedroom and was subsequently diagnosed with major depression.
 As part of his ongoing treatment, he was encouraged by his psychiatrist to return to performing and recording music.

 Awards and nominations

 Countdown Australian Music Awards

-Countdown was an Australian pop music TV series on national broadcaster ABC-TV from 1974–1987, it presented music awards from 1979–1987, initially in conjunction with magazine TV Week.
+Countdown was an Australian pop music TV series on national broadcaster ABC-TV from 1974 to 1987, it presented music awards from 1979 to 1987, initially in conjunction with magazine TV Week.
 The TV Week / Countdown Awards were a combination of popular-voted and peer-voted awards.